-Let {$G=\SL_{n+1}(\bbR)$, $\Gamma=\SL_{n+1}(\bbZ)$} and $X=G/\Gamma$.
-Let $\mu_{X}$ denote the unique $G$-invariant probability measure on $X$.
-Let {$g_t=\diag(e^{nt}, e^{-t}, \dots,e^{-t})$}, so that the expanding horospherical subgroup {of $G$} associated to $g_1$ is Let $x_0=e\Gamma\in X$.
+Let $x_0=e\Gamma\in X$.
 Using the Margulis thickening method {(see e.g.\ \cite{KM96})}, one can show that the $g_t$-translates of the horosphere $U^+x_0$ get equidistributed in $X$.
 One may ask what happens if we replace the whole horosphere with a bounded piece of a real-analytic {submanifold} therein.
 We note that $X$ can be identified with the space of unimodular lattices in $\R^{n+1}$, hence numerous applications of dynamics on this space to Diophantine approximation, see e.g.\ \cite{Dan85, KM98, KW08}.

-If the {submanifold} is \emph{non-degenerate}, i.e.\ {is not contained in a proper affine subspace}, then a result of the third named author in \cite{Sha09Invention} tells us that equidistribution still holds.
-See also \cite{SY18} for generalization to differentiable {submanifolds.
-It is thus a natural question to ask for conditions for equidistribution of degenerate manifolds, such as proper affine subspaces.
-One expects those conditions to be expressed in terms of Diophantine properties of those subspaces.}
+If the analytic submanifold is \emph{non-degenerate}, i.e.\ {is not contained in a proper affine subspace}, then a result of the third named author in \cite{Sha09Invention} tells us that equidistribution still holds.
+See also \cite{SY18} for a generalization to differentiable submanifolds.
+It is thus a natural question to ask for conditions for equidistribution of degenerate submanifolds, such as proper affine subspaces of $U^+$.
+One expects these conditions to be expressed in terms of Diophantine properties of the affine subspaces.

 The main goal of this article is to {give a complete solution to this problem in the case $n = 2$, that is,} study the case of straight lines {in $\bbR^2$.
-In this case we will show} that the dynamics is completely controlled by {Diophantine conditions on} the parameters of the straight line, and will give criteria for several equidistribution phenomena.
+In this case we will show} that the dynamics is completely controlled by {Diophantine conditions on} the parameters of the straight line, and will give criteria for different types of equidistribution phenomena.